SarcevicAntonio/as-comps/src/routes/_notification/Docs.md

 #### `notification(msg, {type, removeAfter, action})`

-To create or **add a notification** import the `notification` function from `"as-comps"` and call it with a message or any HTML.
+To create or **add a notification** import the `notification` function from `'as-comps'` and call it with a message or any HTML.

 Set the **notification type** with the second parameter.
 Currently, there is only two types:
 'info' and 'warn'.
 By default, notifications will be of type 'info'.